The-Ossuary/bookish-waffle/README.md

 > *“The Ossuary is a world that feeds on sacrifice, rewards creativity, and punishes complacency.
 Every Relic is unique.
 Every player leaves a scar.
 The Ritual is forever.”*

 ---

-## License & Intellectual Property

-All code, lore, documentation, and creative materials in this repository are the exclusive intellectual property of The-Ossuary.

-**Acquisition Opportunity:**
-Upon completion of sale and transfer, all rights—including copyright and any associated trademarks—will be transferred exclusively to the buyer.
-No other rights are granted.
-Use, reproduction, or distribution is prohibited without written permission from the owner.

-For sale inquiries or to request access for review, contact: the.ossuary.xyz@gmail.com

-See [LICENSE](./LICENSE) for full terms.